States confront medical debt that's bankrupting millions

 In Colorado, House lawmakers approved a measure Wednesday that would lower the maximum interest rate for medical debt to 3%, require greater transparency in costs of treatment and prohibit debt collection during an appeals process.

-If it became law, Colorado would join Arizona in having one of the lowest medical debt interest rates in the country.
+If it becomes law, Colorado would join Arizona in having one of the lowest medical debt interest rates in the country.
 North Carolina lawmakers have also started mulling a 5% interest ceiling.

 But there are opponents.
 Colorado Republican state Sen. Janice Rich said she worried that the proposal could "constrain hospitals' debt collecting ability and hurt their cash flow."